jeffreytjs/zb4171-AWS-batch-tutorial/docs/index.md

 title: An attempt at a tutorial utilising AWS for Scalable Image-Based Transcriptomic Data Analysis
 ---

-# An attempt at a tutorial utilising AWS for Scalable Image-Based Transcriptomic Data Analysis
 **Foreword:** The use case of this tutorial may be highly specific and extensions to other projects is hopeful but have yet to be attempted.